-- Group by Connection State for successful and failed SNAT connection counts that are represented by different lines.
+Group by Connection State for successful and failed SNAT connection counts to be represented by different lines.

 How do I check inbound/outbound connection attempts for my service?

-Use Total as the aggregation for most scenarios.
+Use Sum as the aggregation for most scenarios.

 How do I check my network bandwidth consumption?